sinclairzx81/typebox/readme.md

 ## Ecosystem

+The following is a list of community packages that provide additional framework integration and tooling support for TypeBox.

 | Package Name  | Short Description |
 | ------------- | ------------- |
 | [elysia](https://github.com/elysiajs/elysia) | Fast and friendly Bun web framework |